- Where are your natural interests and tendencies pointing?

 Just go ahead and pick something NOW and refine it later

-Don’t agonize too much and don’t take too much time on choosing your niche and audience.
-It is easy to spend months second guessing yourself and worrying about getting this perfect.
+Don’t agonize too much and don’t take too much time choosing your niche and audience.
+It is easy to spend months second-guessing yourself and worrying about getting this perfect.

 If you never start there is no feedback to use for gaining information about what direction to go in next.